abhin2149/Userlocationmaps/README.md

 # Userlocationmaps

-This project mainly focuses on offline syncing functionality in internet less areas and location tracking even id no GPS signal is available.
+This project mainly focuses on offline syncing functionality in internet less areas and location tracking even if no GPS signal is available.

 Follow these steps to commit to this project: